Combined MFA and SSPR

 Available Authentication Methods

-Authenticator App – If you have multiple devices, you can add up to five of these devices.
+Microsoft Authenticator – If you have multiple devices, you can add up to five of these devices.
 Code or push notification

 Phone – Text code or Voice call confirmation